 Making effective decisions

 Changing and improving

 Managing a quality service

 If successful, the salary we offer you will be within the advertised range and will depend on the skills and experience you demonstrate at the interview.
 Therefore in your cover letter it would be helpful if you could indicate your salary expectations and notice period.

-25 days leave, plus bank holidays, plus 1 privilege day usually taken around the Queens’ birthday
+25 days leave, plus bank holidays, plus 1 privilege day usually taken around the Kings’ birthday

 5 days additional leave after 5 years service.
 Option to buy additional leave